LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Support tagging participant and time point columns in sample types
 * Add two PropDescTypes to include within field Data Type dropdown.
 The new options render when domain property allowTimepointProperties is true, which is currently the case for only Sample Types
 * Ensure two new Data Type options mentioned above do not render in SampleManagement Sample Types

-### version TBD
-*Released*: TBD
-* Hide 'Derivation Data Scope' column within Designer Summary View.
-Will be updated when aliquot functionality is no longer an experimental feature

 ### version 2.9.0
 *Released*: 4 March 2021